rogelioprieto/linux-tips/_posts/2026-03-23-learn-data-science.md

 This text is for my "Becalos" friends.

-I proposed you learn the basics knowledge, this path is for learning Linux, Python, R, and visualization data.
+I proposed that you learn the basic knowledge.
+This path is for learning Linux, Python, R, and visualizing data.

 ## 1. Learn Linux